isaacnmm/pestpolicy-hugo2XX/content/posts/do-snakes-have-feelings/index.md

 Most Snake negatively if you try to reach and pick them by hands.
 Some snake like anaconda or python will bite you on touch.

 All snake species respond immediately to touch.
-These cold
-- blooded reptiles will detect your touch instantly using thermal receptors in their skin.
+These cold-blooded reptiles will detect your touch instantly using thermal receptors in their skin.

 Though snakes can be held by hands after training/bonding, most of them are not comfortable (they tend to coil out of your hands once held).